manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 ## Metadata files

-- Currently, the scripts uses only one metadata file i.e. `candidateGenes.xlsx`.
+- Currently, the scripts use only one metadata file i.e. `candidateGenes.xlsx`.
 Later, description of other files will be added.

 1. candidateGenes.xlsx: </br>
   * Lists known candidate genes.
 This eases the identification of a patient's likely causal variant: variants impacting a known candidate gene can be easily selected.
   * Required columns: </br>
     - Gene: name of gene (should be the HGNC name, see www.genenames.org).
     - pathologyID: pathology/phenotype
     - Confidence score: indicates how confident you are that LOF variants in this gene are causal for this pathology.
-We recommend using integers between 1 and 5 (5 meaning the gene is definitely causal, while 1 is a lower-confidence candidate).
+Value: integers from 1 and 5 (5 meaning the gene is definitely causal, while 1 is a lower-confidence candidate).

 ## Dependencies